 What Does ‘Hanging’ Mean, Exactly?

 Hanging is almost exactly what it sounds like – it involves using the grip strength in your hands and forearms to suspend your body from an object.
-As an exercise, the main use for it is to really develop our often-underutilised grip strength; a type of strength which has been eroded by modern life as it’s not something which we use much in our domesticated lives.
+As an exercise, the main use for it is to really develop our often-underutilized grip strength; a type of strength that has been eroded by modern life as it’s not something which we use much in our domesticated lives.

-Hanging can be performed as a passive exercise or as an active exercise (or even combined with a power band).
-In the passive form, once you have ably suspended yourself from a bar or an object using your hand grip strength, your concentration moves to relaxing your muscles – apart from those in your hands and forearms.
+Hanging can be performed as a passive exercise or as an active exercise (or even combined with a powerband).
+In the passive form, once you have ably suspended yourself from a bar or an object using your handgrip strength, your concentration moves to relax your muscles – apart from those in your hands and forearms.
 Pay particular attention to any tightness in the shoulders and trapezius muscles – this is a good opportunity to focus on keeping these muscles relaxed and disengaged.